Tortar/PowerPointAudio-Extractor/README.md

 Don't worry about when moving on with the slides: a cute bell sound will warn you !

-# Simplified Procedure : Using exe_file folder
+# Simplified Procedure : using exe_file folder

 You can use exe_file folder with which you can run the program, even without installing python.
 Put the powerpoints on the same folder and click on the file extractor.exe.
 That's it !